-The Bank lends to borrowers in Ontario, Manitoba, Saskatchewan, Alberta and British Columbia.
+The Bank lends to borrowers in Ontario, Manitoba, Saskatchewan, Alberta, British Columbia and Nova Scotia.
 Lending operations outside of Ontario began in 2018 and as such the geographic distribution of the Bank's lending portfolio does not yet reflect the long-term desired distribution based on population and adjusted for variations in geographic risk appetite.
-Although some of these lending areas are among Canada's largest housing markets, a significant economic shock to the regional economy in Ontario could have a disproportionately adverse impact on the mortgage portfolio compared to the impact for a lender with a more regionally or nationally diversified mortgage portfolio.
+Although some of these lending areas are among Canada's largest housing markets, a significant economic shock to the regional economy in Ontario could have a disproportionately adverse impact on the mortgage portfolio, in light of the general economic conditions and credit risks discussed above, compared to the impact for a lender with a more regionally or nationally diversified mortgage portfolio.